The best way to deal with a judgmental person is to ignore him/her.

 - He was judged by his community and society – for disregarding their rituals and leading a different way of living;

-- He was judged by his employers – for not being an obedient employee like everyone else were;
+- He was judged by his employers – for not being an obedient employee like everyone else was;

 - He was judged by his business partners – for not working as per his insane expectations the generate more $$$ to fill his pockets;